block-commons/cryptocommons/content/FOSS-for-CPR/commons-constituencies/storytellers.md

 * To hold as an escape route or opt out of a local currency which has significant inflationary issues.
 * For ideological reasons, believing a move to decentralized currencies to be in society's best interests.

 The stories about why people use it define what it is for, and therefore narrative becomes an important component of governance on the crypto commons.
-If Bitcoin's rules are to change, that has to make sense to enough of its constituents to achieve a strong enough consensus to proceed.
+If Bitcoin's rules are to change, that change has to make sense to its constituents, to fit in with their [visions of Bitcoin](https://medium.com/@nic__carter/visions-of-bitcoin-4b7b7cbcd24c).

 The priority afforded to use as electronic cash, store of value, global reserve currency and tool for the oppressed determines one's view on how development should proceed, what the priorities are and which trade-offs are worth making.